gnzlbg/static_vector/README.md

 This container is useful when:

-- memory allocation is not possible, e.g., most embedded enviroments only provide stack and static memory but no heap,
+- memory allocation is not possible, e.g., most embedded environments only provide stack and static memory but no heap,
 - memory allocation imposes an unacceptable performance penalty, e.g., the latency introduced by a memory allocation,